 The Wakes tradition in Halifax began in 1896, instigated by the Chamber of Commerce.
 It was decided to hold a midsummer break in August.
 However, there was strong local opposition to the holiday being called 'The Wakes' as this was the name adopted by the Lancashire cotton mills!

 The idea of an annual high summer holiday soon caught on.
 In the first year, the holiday was generally observed, with only one or two exceptions - notably Dean Clough.
-The popularity of the holiday grew, and each year, in the second week of August, there would be a mass exodus from the wool towns to the west coast resorts of Blackpool and Southport as well as to Scarborough and Bridlington on the east.
+The popularity of the holiday grew, with a mass exodus from the wool towns.
+They would go to the west coast resorts (Blackpool and Southport) and to the east coast (Scarborough and Bridlington).
+This would take place the second week of August, each year.

 This continued until 1945, when it was decided to move the holiday to July.
 A contributor to the local newspaper at the time commented that,